CDKL5 Deficiency Disorder

 The symptoms of CDKL5 deficiency disorder vary widely, but generally include seizures that begin in infancy, followed by significant delays in many aspects of development.
 The types of seizures can change with age, and they usually follow a predictable pattern.
 Seizures occur daily in most affected individuals.

-Distinctive facial features in some people with CDKL5 deficiency disorder include a high and broad forehead, large and deep-set eyes, a well-defined space between the nose and upper lip (philtrum), full lips, widely spaced teeth, and a high roof of the mouth (palate).
+Distinctive facial features in some individuals with CDKL5 deficiency disorder include a high and broad forehead, large and deep-set eyes, a well-defined space between the nose and upper lip (philtrum), full lips, widely spaced teeth, and a high roof of the mouth (palate).
 Other physical differences can also occur, such as an unusually small head size (microcephaly) and tapered fingers.

 Diagnosis of CDKL5 deficiency disorder

 Diagnosis of CDKL5 deficiency disorder is initially suspected based on symptoms, medical history and a physical exam.
-At Children’s Hospital of Philadelphia (CHOP), children with suspected CDKL5 are evaluated by multiple providers, including dedicated specialists in epilepsy, neurogenetics, genetic counseling, gastroenterology, rehabilitation medicine, orthopaedics, pulmonology, cardiology, ophthalmology, gynecology and physiotherapy.
+At Children’s Hospital of Philadelphia (CHOP), children with suspected CDKL5 deficiency disorder are evaluated by multiple providers, including dedicated specialists in epilepsy, neurogenetics, genetic counseling, gastroenterology, rehabilitation medicine, orthopaedics, pulmonology, cardiology, ophthalmology, gynecology and physiotherapy.

 The diagnosis is confirmed by molecular genetic testing that can usually be performed by either a blood or saliva sample that is sent to a laboratory for genetic sequencing.
 It may take a couple of weeks or a few months for results of genetic testing, depending on the specific testing that is performed.